 - Foldaway legs

 8. Char-Broil TRU-Infrared Portable Gas Grill

-The grill has tool box design made of cast aluminum with stainless steel latches that lasts for several years.
-The structure of the grill is built to withstand heavy impact and the legs can carry and support the grill on different types of terrain that it stands on.
+The grill has a toolbox design made of cast aluminum with stainless steel latches that lasts for several years.
+The grill’s structure is built to withstand heavy impact, and the legs can carry and support the grill on different types of terrain it stands on.

 The actual cooking surface you can use measures 200 square inches.
-A unique feature that this grill has is that it uses a TRU-infrared heating system where convection heat is produced from infrared radiation as the main source of heat for the grill.
+A unique feature of this grill is that it uses a TRU-infrared heating system where convection heat is produced from infrared radiation as the main source of heat for the grill.

-The grill operates on a smart ignition system and the lid has a built-in thermometer to track the internal temperature.
+The grill operates on a smart ignition system, and the lid has a built-in thermometer to track the internal temperature.
 This helps to avoid overcooking the food.
-The case of the grill is resistant to tearing so you can transport it easily.
+The grill case is resistant to tearing, so you can transport it easily.